tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 A strategy that follows the most promising line as deep as possible

+### Search vs Lookup

+In the early game of some complex games, it may be worth it to pre-compute early games as they have high similarity over multiple games.
+This allows us to look up a previously chosen optimal action without researching every time.

 ### Minimax Search

 Picks the move that will gave the most advantage to the agent assuming the other agent also plays optimally